-In Table 3, one can observe the impact of increasing the test length on the final fault efficiency can be observed as well as the cell area overhead (BFF + CRL) of the considered DLBIST scheme used for transition fault testing.
-Run-time and memory requirements are reported as well.
+In Table 3, one can observe the impact of increasing the test length on the final fault efficiency and cell area overhead (BFF+CRL) of the considered DLBIST scheme used for transition fault testing.
+The run-time and memory requirements are reported as well.